The

 If your group uses the optional multiclassing rule, here's what you need to know when you choose to take your first level in the Ranger class.

 Ability Score Minimum.
-As a multiclass character, you must have at least a 13 in both Wisdom and Dexterity (or Strength) to take a level in this class, or to take a level in another class if you're a Ranger.
+As a multiclass character, you must have a minimum 13 in both Wisdom and Dexterity (or Strength) to take a level in this class, or to take a level in another class if you're a Ranger.

 Proficiencies Gained.
-If Ranger is not your initial class, you gain proficiency in light and medium armor, shields, simple and martial weapons, and one skill from the Ranger class list.
+If Ranger is not your initial class, you gain proficiency in light armor, medium armor, shields, simple and martial weapons, and a skill of your choice from the Ranger class list.

 Spell Slots.
 Add half your levels (rounded down) in the Ranger class to the appropriate levels from other classes to determine available spell slots.